Black (Bangladeshi band): Black (2009–2011)

 Black released their 4th album, Black on 21 August 2011.
 Just after that Jon Kabir took a break from the band for an indefinite time of period.
 He stated that he along with his wife is going for higher studies in the end of 2012.
 As a part of that, he's getting prepared and in the meantime Black would perform with guest vocalists in concerts if they want to do so.
 Besides Jon also stated via Black's official Facebook fan page that he was working on a side project on music but not forming a band neither going solo.
 After a couple of months Jon opened a fan page on Facebook named "Indalo".
 It stated that he was working with Dio Haque from Nemesis on drums, Zubair Hasan from Aashor on guitar, Rafiqul Ahsan Titu of Black on bass.

 Unomanush (2013-Present)

 Black released their fifth studio album, named Unomanush, on 26 November 2016, under G series.
 There are a total of eight songs in this album.
 All the songs are recorded in Acoustic Artz Studio.
 The album was officially launched at RCC with the physical CD.
 Eventually this is first album recorded by the newly included members Rubayet Chowdhury on vocals and Charlz Francis on bass guitar.
 Three of the songs have already been released with the music video "আক্ষেপ", "গহিনে" and "অধরা".

+In 2021, Rubayet who sang on the album "Unomanush" left the band because of migration to Canada.
+He was replaced by vocalist Ishan Hossain (formerly of a band called Naive) the same year and has remained the lead vocalist ever since.

-In 2024, former member of the band, Tahsan Rahman Khan, teased a possible reunion with the other former members of the band on his Facebook page.
+In 2024, former member of the band, Tahsan Rahman Khan, teased a possible reunion with the other former members (Jon, Tony & Miraz) of the band on his Facebook page.
+As a result on May 10, 2024 the band reunited with all the original members and played a reunion show.
+The event was one night only.
+Now only Guitarist Jahan remains as the only original founding member in the band.